-Statement From Dr. Azad Moopen, Founder Chairman, Aster DM Healthcare: UAE Universal Healthcare System Announcement
+Statement from Dr. Azad Moopen, Founder Chairman, Aster DM Healthcare: UAE Universal Healthcare System Announcement

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) “A fully integrated national health insurance scheme covering the whole of UAE will be a game-changer for the country's healthcare system, elevating its status further as one of the best in the world.
-At Aster DM Healthcare, we wholeheartedly welcome this strategic initiative by the visionary leadership of the UAE, which reinforces the nation's commitment to ensuring equitable access to high-quality healthcare for every citizen and resident.
+(MENAFN- Aster DM Healthcare) “A fully integrated national health insurance scheme covering the whole of UAE will be a game-changer for the country’s healthcare system, elevating its status further as one of the best in the world.
+At Aster DM Healthcare, we wholeheartedly welcome this strategic initiative by the visionary leadership of the UAE, which reinforces the nation’s commitment to ensuring equitable access to high-quality healthcare for every citizen and resident.

 Legal Disclaimer: